 Current collaborative R&D projects at the Nuclear AMRC include:

-- Advanced manufacturing for SMR pressure vessels – a four-year collaboration with the US Electric Power Research Institute (EPRI) to develop new manufacturing and fabrication methods for reactor pressure vessels.
+- Advanced manufacturing for SMR pressure vessels – a long-term collaboration with the US Electric Power Research Institute (EPRI) to develop new manufacturing and fabrication methods for reactor pressure vessels.
 The project aims to reduce the total time needed to produce a SMR pressure vessel from three to four years to less than 12 months.
 In the first phase, we have developed electron beam welding techniques for vessel sections made from metal powder using hot isostatic pressing – download the case study.
 The project is funded by the US Department of Energy, and involves industrial partners on both sides of the Atlantic including Sheffield Forgemasters.

 - UltraMQL – a £1.35 million project led by machining specialist Kugel Rotary Services, and funded by Innovate UK through its Smart Grant programme, to develop an innovative lubrication system for environmentally-friendly machining.
 We are contributing our expertise in minimum quantity lubricant (MQL) techniques, and helping integrate the technologies developed by the partners into a working prototype.

 - AI6S – a collaboration to improve the efficiency of heat treatment for energy-intensive foundation industries such as glass and metal forming.
 We are leading work on process simulation and verification, to support the development of machine-learning models for process optimisation – download the case study.
 The two-year project is led by industrial software developer HyBird, with £1.4 million funding from UKRI through the Industrial Strategy Challenge Fund (ISCF).

 - SafeG – a European collaboration to develop and demonstrate the safety of gas-cooled fast reactors through innovative materials, technologies and processes.
 We are contributing to research into sensors and instrumentation, and material development and testing.
 SafeG is funded by the Horizon 2020 Euratom programme and involves 14 partners across Europe.